Tyndall at Robertson Hill

 The project will build upon Bergelectric’s growing resume of similar scale residential and mixed-use projects in the downtown Austin area.
 These projects include the recently completed Seven apartment tower on 7th and Rio, and the Rise apartment complex on 8th and Nueces.

-Though the project is still in the initial stages, Bergelectric has had to overcome a number of obstacles to get to this point of the project.
+Though the project had just topped-out in February, Bergelectric has overcome a number of obstacles to get to this point of the project.
 For example, the footprint of the building is made up almost entirely of rock.
-Utilizing a rock-saw for trenching, Bergelectric crews have been able to break up the foundation to install all underground systems without any major hiccups.
+Utilizing a rock saw for trenching, Bergelectric crews have been able to break up the foundation to install all underground systems without any major hiccups.

-On-site congestion is another obstacle Bergelectric crews will be facing throughout the duration of this project.
-With limited space on-site for storage, field management will have to utilize Bergelectric’s off-site Prefabrication Department and work with vendors to coordinate precise delivery dates.
+On-site congestion is another obstacle Bergelectric crews have been facing on this project.
+With limited space on site for storage, field management has had to utilize Bergelectric’s off-site Prefabrication Department and work with vendors to coordinate precise delivery dates.

 Bergelectric expects to have approximately 20 experienced electricians, along with two foremen and one general foreman, during peak construction.
-The Tyndall at Robertson Hill project is expected to be completed in August of 2018.
+Tyndall at Robertson Hill is expected to be completed later this year.

 Want to learn more about the Multi Family/Mixes Use projects that Bergelectric is working on?